rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 unprefixed (or "primary") effect.
 The "before" effects are applied immediately before the unprefixed effect **regardless of the direction of the analysis**.
-In other words, a backward analysis will apply the "before" effect and then the the "primary" effect when computing the transfer function for a basic block, just like a forward analysis.
+In other words, a backward analysis will apply the "before" effect and then the "primary" effect when computing the transfer function for a basic block, just like a forward analysis.

 The vast majority of analyses should use only the unprefixed effects: Having multiple effects for each statement makes it difficult for consumers to know